DryLabRebel/DiveIntoPython/Notes.md

 Technically tuples are immutable.
 Actually, tuples have no 'methods' which allow you to perform any operation which changes the tuple.

-You can observe the tuple, and slice it (because this created a new tuple).
+You can observe the tuple, and slice it (because this creates a new tuple).

 You can also perform boolean operations on a tuple.